PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-31-discovery-ot-natural-engineering.md

 advantageous mutations.
 NGE seems to say that its marvellous mechanisms guarantee mostly superbly beneficial mutations.
 Can these two views be reconciled?

-Brian Miller, in EN&amp;ST, actually does so far as to declare that "Traditional evolutionary processes do play a part in biological adaptation, but mounting evidence demonstrates that their role is relatively minor in the drama of life ....
-Instead, engineered adaptive mechanisms that direct targeted modifications perform on center stage."
+Brian Miller, in EN&amp;ST, actually does so far as to declare that
+>Traditional evolutionary processes do play a part in biological adaptation, but mounting evidence demonstrates that their role is relatively minor in the drama of life ....
+Instead, engineered adaptive mechanisms that direct targeted modifications perform on center stage.

 We await the answers to these questions.